5of12/5of12.github.io/_posts/2025-09-29-how-to-connect-ios-to-midi.md

 # Find out more

-If you want to find out more abou Playtonik check out our website [5of12.co.uk](https://www.5of12.co.uk/#Playtonik) To see some examples of how we've integrated Playtonik into our music setups check out our [Playtonik Playlist on YouTube](https://www.youtube.com/playlist?list=PL4zuBsU0ueMlLnphaBhRjQ5iLQO9R2qMJ)
+If you want to find out more about Playtonik check out our website [5of12.co.uk](https://www.5of12.co.uk/#Playtonik) To see some examples of how we've integrated Playtonik into our music setups check out our [Playtonik Playlist on YouTube](https://www.youtube.com/playlist?list=PL4zuBsU0ueMlLnphaBhRjQ5iLQO9R2qMJ)